spacecowboy29/Foodie-ecom/README.md

-an e-commerce management system website project using c#, cs, html
+an e-commerce management system website project using c#, css, html